AustinCodingAcademy/advanced-react-component-practice/README.md

+### Intro
+The purpose of this project is to practice coding React components.
+We will use our knowledge of creating functional components where each component is coded in its own file.
+We are also going to experience what might really happen on the job.
+You may be tasked with working an existing website in which all the html is crammed into one file.
+Your job is to implement React and decide how you can organize the existing html into components.
+In this project you are told what the components should be but in real life you would have to decide this for yourself.

 ### Setup
 * Fork, Clone, yarn install, yarn start
 * Use your checklist of how to make react components, use state and use events.